MooersLab/nih-grant-orgmode/README.md

 ## Components

-- nih.org: org-mode template file with examples of tables and figures for the Research Strategy.
+- **nih.org**: org-mode template file with examples of tables and figures for the Research Strategy.
 Delete these components for other NIH grant documents or use the yasnippet snippet below.
-- nih-header: yasnippet snippit that inserts the required header information.
+- **nih-header**: yasnippet snippet that inserts the required header information.

 ## Why Org-mode?